digdemorhan/Blogging-Platform-Api-SpringBoot/README.md

   <li>repository: Contains the interface used for database operations (IBlogRepository).</li>
   <li>service: Includes business logic and service layer classes (BlogService, BlogServiceImpl).</li>
 </ul>

+# Note
+You can check the Spring Boot documentation I prepared for the project.